penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/06-extend-tools-with-patterns.md

 ## Human-in-the-loop

 Many agentic workflows require human intervention - for example, a high-stakes decision should wait for approval.
 You can implement this in Logic Apps via webhook actions.
-Here is an example below: ...

 ## Parallel tool execution